Find Schools

 • Ship’s Cook

-In 2016, there was an estimated number of 424,800 jobs in the United States for Institution and Cafeteria Cook.
+There were about 424,800 jobs for Institution and Cafeteria Cook in 2016 (in the United States).
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 32,600 new jobs for Institution and Cafeteria Cook by 2026.
-Due to new job openings and attrition, there will be an average of 64,400 job openings in this field each year.
+The BLS estimates 64,400 yearly job openings in this field.

 undefined